Pediatric Cancer Treatment Services We Offer

 - The spectrum of childhood cancers, including brain tumors, Wilms tumors and other rare pediatric cancers

 - Blood Disorders

-The mission of the Cancer Center for Kids at Winthrop-University Hospital is to provide the most up-to-date medical treatment in a caring and nurturing outpatient setting, tailored to each child’s needs.
+The mission of the Cancer Center for Kids at NYU Winthrop Hospital is to provide the most up-to-date medical treatment in a caring and nurturing outpatient setting, tailored to each child’s needs.

 The challenge of childhood cancer has been transformed into one of the more exciting medical success stories of the last several decades.
 As a result of the combined efforts of many children’s cancer centers across North America and Europe, dramatic improvements have been made in patient survival, with nearly 80% of children cured of their malignancy.
 These results serve to emphasize how crucial it has become for patients to be treated in a center participating in this network.